 When you purchase a military vehicle from an auction site like GovPlanet, you’ll be given the option to order U.S. Government Form SF97.

 It’s a document completed by the auction house which can be turned into a title at your local DMV.
 To obtain an SF97 you will need to complete an End-User Certificate which essentially tells the U.S. Government you’re not about to ship your new Hummer overseas to support rebel causes.

 You’ll need a bill of sale as well; GovPlanet currently charges $25 for a bill of sale and $50 for an SF97.
 Take those forms to your local DMV, pay a few more fees, and receive a clean title about eight weeks later.

 The problem is that some states (like Florida) won’t title a military Hummer for any reason.
 Even the most comprehensive lists of military Humvee title laws by state don’t give a lot of insight into the specifics for each state.
 That’s because on most states’ to-do lists, allowing people to title military Humvees probably falls somewhere between “make cat calling illegal” and “get rid of those damn bees in the city park.”

 And in California it’s way down between “fill potholes” and “fix bridges.”
 Shots fired.

-Titling a Humvee from a Private Party
+Titling a Humvee Bought From a Private Party

 Here’s where this gets even harder.